nimbly/Limber/README.md

 ### A note on autowiring support

 Limber will invoke your route handlers using reflection based autowiring.
-The `ServerRequestInterface` instance and any URI path parameters defined in the route will be automatically resolved for you, without the need of a PSR-11 container.
+The `ServerRequestInterface` instance, URI path parameters defined in the route, and request attributes will be automatically resolved for you, without the need of a PSR-11 container.

 However, any domain specific services and classes that are required in your handlers, should be defined in a PSR-11 container instance.